EduardoBrant/Data-Structures/README.md

 # Data Structures

-Examples of data structures in c language
+Examples of dynamics data structures in c language

 ## table of contents